specklesystems/speckle-server/packages/server/readme.md

 To create new migrations use `yarn migrate create`.
 Note that migrations are only ever read from the `./dist` folder to avoid scenarious when both the TS and JS version of the same migration is executed, so if you ever create a new migration make sure you build the app into `/dist` if you want it to be applied.

+### CLI

+We've got a yargs based dev-only CLI that you can run and extend with useful commands.
+Run it through `yarn cli` and add new commands under `./modules/cli`

+### Bull queue monitoring

+Use `yarn cli bull monitor` to serve a Web UI for our Bull queues (e.g. Notifications queues).
+In the prod env we don't retain old jobs, but locally these older results aren't deleted and you'll see them in this Web UI.

 ## Server & Apps

 ### Frontend